-If you even believe that Jordan Credit Union is real (which I am not), you could check the NCUA.gov website though it would be hard to confirm since the check has no address (another reddish flag).
+If you even believe that Jordan Credit Union is real (which I do not), you could check the NCUA.gov website though it would be hard to confirm since the check has no address (another reddish flag).
 There is a Jordan Credit Union located in Utah and it shares the same logo… but why would an Atlanta based company use a credit union in Utah? (and their ABA routing number is 324379705, not 103100551)

-The answer …. is that they wouldn't.
+The answer…. is that they wouldn’t.
 Nor would they use Moneygram when they can just write you a business check for free.

 But a scammer would set it up this way because of how checks are processed.